ozan-koksal/bloom-filters/README.md

 [BF vs Cuckoo filter](https://bdupras.github.io/filter-tutorial/) [Calculate BF Efficiency](https://hur.st/bloomfilter/?n=10000&p=1.0E-7&m=&k=) There are over 60 different variations of probabilistic filters each with different improvements over the bloom filter.
-Be sure to check them out before you start implementing.
+Be sure to check some of them out to see which variation works best for your use case.
-> Bloom Filters (redis and valkey)
+1. Bloom Filters
-> Cuckoo Filters (only in redis)
+2. Counting Bloom Filters
-> Ribbon Filters
+3. Cuckoo Filters
-> Quotient Filters
+4. Xor filters
-> Blocked Bloom Filters
+5. Ribbon Filters
-> Counting Bloom Filters
+6. Quotient Filters
-> Xor filters
+7. Binary Fuse Filters.
-> Binary Fuse Filters.
+... list goes on.